AlanChu61/PokedexExplore/proposal.md

 ### MVP

-- CRUD Pokemon in the database
+- CRUD Pokemon in the database (Seed databse -> Fecth API)
--- Pokemon can be captured by the user(C)
+    - Pokemon can be captured by the user(C)
--- Pokemon can be viewed by the user(R)
+    - Pokemon can be viewed by the user(R)
--- Pokemon can be edited/deleted by the user(U/D)
+    - Pokemon can be edited/deleted by the user(U/D)
+- Use can make comments on Pokemon
 - User can sign up, log in, log out
 - User can setup profile
-- Use can make comments on Pokemon

 ### 2.0